Lagers – U.S. Open Beer Championship Categories

 Color SRM: 20-30

-• Perceived Malt Aroma & Flavor: Light toasty and/or bready aroma and flavor is often evident.
+Perceived Malt Aroma & Flavor: Light toasty or bready aroma and flavor attributes are often present.
 Roast or heavy toast/caramel malt aromas and flavors should not be present.

-• Fermentation Characteristics: Fruity-estery aromas and flavors, if present, should be low.
-Diacetyl should not be perceived.
+Fermentation Characteristics: Fruity esters, if present, should be low.
+Diacetyl should not be present.

 IBU: 20-38

-• Perceived Malt Aroma & Flavor: Pronounced aromas and flavors of toasted malted barley.
+Perceived Malt Aroma & Flavor: Pronounced aromas and flavors of toasted malted barley.
 Some caramel and toffee character can contribute to complexity in a secondary role.
+Dark fruit flavors such as prune and raisin may be present.
 Malty sweetness is pronounced but should not be cloying.
 There should be no astringency from roasted malts.

-• Fermentation Characteristics: Alcoholic strength is high.
-Fruity-estery flavors and aromas are commonly perceived at low to moderate levels.
-Diacetyl should be absent.
+Fermentation Characteristics: Alcoholic strength is high.
+Fruity esters are commonly perceived at low to moderate levels.
+Diacetyl should not be present.

 IBU: 17-27